← Back to Blogs

 Error(message="invalid text property 'url' on class 'TestArticle': not a string, but float64", code=None, original_uuid=None)

-We've simplified the API here with a more intuitive iterator, so the syntax to extract all objects from a collection is now as simple as:
+We've simplified the API here with a more intuitive iterator, so the syntax to extract all objects from a collection is now achievable with:

 const articles = client.collections.get('Article')